The Ins and Outs of Buying a Heavy Bag

 3. How about the covering - leather or canvas?

-You can find cheap vinyl heavy bags, canvas bags, and leather bags.
+You can find nevatear (composite material) heavy bags, canvas bags, and leather bags (of varying qualities of leather).
 A good quality leather bag will outlast you.
 It will not tear or crack and will be around long after your hands have shriveled up into little arthritic claws.

 Canvas bags are just as good.
 They will last a long time as well and are extremely durable.
 I'd tend to stay away from the super cheap vinyl bags.
 Remember, you are punching and/or kicking this thing.
 It has to stand up to a bit of a beating or you're going to be wasting some more money on another one in the near future.